Shivani College of Engineering and Technology

-Vision & Mission

-"To be a world class institution that inspires young minds into talented professionals and best citizens."

 Founder and Chairman

 Dr. P. Selvaraj is the founder chairman of Shivani Group of Institutions.
 He has been instrumental for the rapid growth of several institutions in and around Tamil Nadu.
 He is the secretary of the Consortium of Self-Financing Engineering colleges in Tamil Nadu and he plays a key role in the development of technical education in Tamil Nadu in the fields of science & Engineering.
 He is also a member of the Trichy District welfare committee headed by the District Collector, Trichy.
 He was awarded the Doctorate by the Florida University, USA for this 'Methods of preventing children from discontinuing their education in the primary level'.

 Campus

 Shivani College of Engineering & Technology is situated in a serene 40 acre green campus on the Trichy-Dindigul Highways.
 The college is located 12 km from the city.